Goldie Gross is Associate Director of Exhibitions at the Jewish Art Salon and a member of it’s Executive Board.

 She implemented a juried student membership at the Jewish Art Salon, several of whom are already actively participating in our programs.

-She graduated Baruch College with a Bachelors Degree in Art and Business, and will study towards a Masters Degree in art history at New York University.
+She graduated Baruch College with a Bachelors Degree in Art and Business, and obtained a Masters Degree in art history at New York University.
 She currently works as an art researcher at Phillips Auction House, NYC.

 The Baruch Committee on Undergraduate Honors awarded her the Kanner Prize for an outstanding honors thesis on the Communist Yiddish periodical Der Hammer.
 She presented the thesis earlier this year at the Conference of the College Art Association.

 She published several articles for Baruch College: A look into Baruch’s art collection: Robert Longo and Cindy Sherman.
 Christo, Jeanne-Claude, and Jannis Kounellis.
 Illuminated Haggadahs, from the Middle Ages until Now.
 In Spite of You, We Live On: A Commemorative Painting.